-- Location of the Project, including a site plan, showing construction site boundaries; - Position of the project in relation to any sensitive receptors identified in the SESIA and new sensitive receptors that may be identified in the future; and - Access roads to the sites.
+- Location of the Project, including a site plan, showing construction site boundaries and location of each area (laydown area, non-hazardous and hazardous storage area, parking area etc.); - Position of the project in relation to any sensitive receptors identified in the SESIA and new sensitive receptors that may be identified in the future; and - Access roads to the sites.

-2.3 Description of Works
+2.3 DESCRIPTION OF WORKS

-The CESMP/OESMP will provide a detailed programme of the construction/operational activities of the NOOR Boujdour 20 MW PV project and will include, as a minimum:
+The CESMP/OESMP will provide a detailed programme of the construction/operational activities of the NOORo IV Ouarzazate PV project and will include, as a minimum:

-- Proposed dates and sequences of the planned works with relation to the environmental and social issues outlined within this report in order to minimise disturbances to the local communities; - Details of proposed normal working hours and intended start up and close down times; - List of the equipment to be used; - List of required equipment and site services such as water supply, sanitation, solid waste facilities, power supply, etc.;

-- Details of the storage facilities required, e.g. for fuels, hazardous substances, chemicals, etc. and describe the method and minimum requirements for building these storage facilities; - Vehicle access routes/points; - Methods of the delivery/removal of materials/wastes and equipment; - Details of proposed site accommodation (only construction); and - Location of storage facilities for pipe sections, tools, equipment, chemicals etc.
+- Proposed dates and sequences of the planned works with relation to the environmental and social issues outlined within this report in order to minimise disturbances to the local communities; - Details of proposed normal working hours and intended start up and close down times; - List of the equipment to be used; - List of required equipment and site services such as water supply, sanitation, solid waste facilities, power supply, etc.; - Details of the storage facilities required, e.g. for fuels, hazardous substances, chemicals, etc. and describe the method and minimum requirements for building these storage facilities; - Vehicle access routes/points; - Methods of the delivery/removal of materials/wastes and equipment; - Details of proposed site accommodation (only construction); and - Location of storage facilities for pipe sections, tools, equipment, chemicals etc.